cognitive-engineering-lab/rust-book/src/ch08-01-vectors.md

 </Listing>

-To change the value that the mutable reference refers to, we again use the `*` dereference operator to get to the value in `i` before we can use the `+=` operator.
+To change the value that the mutable reference refers to, we use the `*` dereference operator to get to the value in `i` before we can use the `+=` operator.
 <!-- END INTERVENTION -->

 {{#quiz ../quizzes/ch08-01-vec-sec1.toml}}